Back

 Lawrence Livermore National Laboratory physicist Félicie Albert received the 2017 Katherine E. Weimer Award by the American Physical Society, Division of Plasma Physics (DPP).
 The award will be presented during the DPP annual meeting the week of Oct.
 23-27 in Wisconsin.
 Albert was awarded "For pioneering development and characterization of X-ray sources from laser…

-Four Lawrence Livermore scientists named Distinguished Members of Technical Staff
+Four LLNL scientists named Distinguished Members of Technical Staff

-Four Lawrence Livermore National Laboratory (LLNL) researchers have been named Distinguished Members of Technical Staff (DMTS) for their extraordinary scientific and technical contributions to the Laboratory and its missions, as acknowledged by their professional peers and the larger community.
-Bob Deri of the Engineering Directorate, Frank Graziani of the Weapons and…
+Four Lawrence Livermore National Laboratory (LLNL) researchers have been named Distinguished Members of Technical Staff (DMTS) for their remarkable scientific and technical contributions to the Laboratory and its missions, as acknowledged by their professional peers and the larger community.
+Bob Deri of the Engineering Directorate, Frank Graziani of the Weapons and Complex…

 Rad to the bone: Meet NIF's rad control technicians